These Healthy Oatmeal Raisin Muffins are just the sweet to add to your next brunch menu – delicious AND good for you!

-These babies are stuffed full of wholesome ingredients that don’t threaten your resolution for healthier eating habits.
-I’m talking whole wheat flour, flaxseed and wheat germ.
-Yet even with all those hearty ingredients, these Healthy Oatmeal Raisin Muffins stay light and tender with just the right amount of sweetness from the dried fruits.
+In fact, these Healthy Oatmeal Raisin Muffins are not dense and heavy at all, despite the “tough” looking ingredients.
+They are remarkably light and tender with just the right amount of sweetness from the dried fruits.
+Not a raisin fan?
 Pick any combination of fruits you like.
-I’ve done all raisin as well as various combos of raisins, craisins, dates and figs, depending on what I have in my pantry.
-And they freeze beautifully so I can pop one out of the freezer whenever I need a carb fix without the guilt.
+I’ve done various combos of raisins, craisins, dates and figs, depending on what I have in my pantry.
+And they all work great.

 - 2 tablespoons wheat germ